Skip to main content

 • a tidy backdrop.

-That much already gets a channel to a place where the production stops being the bottleneck.
-Whether the rest of the build happens this month or over the next year is a budgeting question, not a quality one.
+That much already gets a channel to the point where production stops being the bottleneck.
+Whether the rest of the build happens this month or stretches across the next year is a budgeting question, not a quality one.

-There are a few signs that the room is genuinely working.
-Several hours in the chair go by without aches.
-The shot does not have anything you wish was offscreen.
-The audio comes through with the body of the voice intact and no acoustic flutter behind it.
+A few signs the room is genuinely working.
+Several hours in the chair pass without aches.
+The shot doesn't have anything you wish was offscreen.
+Audio comes through with the body of the voice intact and no acoustic flutter behind it.
 The space still functions as a normal room when the broadcast is over and the lights come down.

 A short pre-flight check before going live tends to catch the last few problems: